TheCreditPros/dev_framework_demo/docs/improvement-plan.md

 ## 2) Auto‑Install AI PR Tool (PR Agent)

 - Treat PR Agent as a required tool with automatic setup.
-  - Add a setup step in `auto-setup.sh` and `setup.sh` to install PR Agent if missing.
+  - PR Agent is now integrated in `install-framework-smart.sh` with native GitHub Actions.
     - Preferred: `pipx install pr-agent` (isolated, reliable PATH) or `pip install pr-agent` as a fallback.
     - Validate with `pr-agent --help` and fail the setup with a clear message if install or token is missing.
   - Ensure `.pr_agent.toml` exists and is valid; honor env var `GITHUB_TOKEN` and/or `PR_AGENT_TOKEN`.